coding418/creative-coding-classroom/README.md

 ## Raspberry Pi Classroom Management System for Creative Coding Classes

 "Web App" interface for managing a classroom of Raspberry Pi computers.
 Simplifies and greatly speeds up the process of running the most common remote management tasks in the classroom - or at least the tasks I found myself running 10 to 20 times per class!
-It basically acts a launcher for applications and makes it much easier to interact directly with coding students in their IDE.
+It basically acts a single-click launcher for applications and makes it much easier to interact directly with coding students in their IDE.
 Currently supports:
 * Ping
 * VNC Remote Desktop (Full Access and View-Only)
 * SSH Remote Shell